mfjkri/Telegram-Chatbot/README.md

   PASSCODE: USER NAME
   ```

-  Here is an example of more passcodes:
+  Here is an example with more passcodes:

   ```yaml
   # ------------------------------ USER PASSCODES ------------------------------ #